Vyral/sam-levy/_posts/2023-01-09-avoid-this-big-mistake-when-getting-a-mortgage.md

 My crucial tip for you today is about what not to do when getting a mortgage.
 It’s very simple—don’t take out any new and large debts.
 Don’t buy new furniture, a car, a boat, a trip, or anything else that might hurt your credit score or involve taking on new debt.&nbsp;

-If you have any questions about this or want more tips like this, call or email me anytime.
+If you have any questions about this or want more tips like this, please call or email me anytime.
 I look forward to hearing from you.